containers/quadlet/docs/ContainerSetup.md

 # Logging

-With podman the container stdout is a pipe set up by conmon which collects all the logged info and redirects its to the global podman logs (available via `podman logs`).
+With podman the container stdout is a pipe set up by conmon which collects all the logged info and redirects it to the global podman logs (available via `podman logs`).
 It is also possible to use `podman attach` or `podman run -ti` to get at the output.
 This contacts the conman process and asks to get copied on the output.

-For systemd services we are primarily interested with getting the logs into the systemd journal.
-For this quadlet uses `--log-driver journal` which causes conmon to send the logs to the journal.
+For systemd services we are primarily interested in getting the logs into the systemd journal.
+For this quadlet uses `--log-driver journald` which causes conmon to send the logs to the journal.

 Unfortunately this is still not ideal, as it causes an extra copy of